Advanced Research Topics

 1. Co-occurring symptoms that interact as "symptom clusters"

-In symptom clusters, co-occurring symptoms either may operate separately, and additively, in their effects on important outcomes, or they may interact to predict synergistic impacts that are greater (or lower) than the sum of effects when each symptom occurs alone.
-Symptom clusters vary across specific conditions, with illness progression, and as side effects from drugs and medical procedures.
-Different symptom clusters occur across service settings and populations, such as outpatient care (e.g., disease-modifying treatments with palliative care), home-based hospice, and the community at large (e.g., post-treatment survivors).
-Symptom clusters also vary across clinical trials (e.g., a new chemotherapy), and drug safety trials.
+Co-occurring symptoms may behave independently and consistently in their effects on important outcomes, or as "symptom clusters" with synergistic and interactive effects that become magnified or minimized at specific symptom levels or ranges.
+Symptom clusters can vary across specific conditions, with illness progression, and as side effects from drugs and medical procedures.
+Different symptom clusters may occur across service settings and populations, such as outpatient care (e.g., disease-modifying treatments with palliative care), nursing/rehabilitative care, home-based hospice, and the community at large (e.g., post-treatment survivors).
+Symptom clusters can also vary across clinical trials (e.g., a new chemotherapy), and drug safety trials.